hackclub/site/README.md

 <h1 align="center"><a href="https://hackclub.com/">Hack Club v3 Site</a></h1>
 <p align="center"><i>The source code for hackclub.com</i></p>

 Hack Club's new website.
+This codebase is what runs on https://hackclub.com.
 For new developers getting started, run the following in your terminal:

 Download the code to your computer: